 The population growth rate reported for the period 1986-1992 by Knowlton et al. (1994) was 2.5% (CV=0.12), suggesting that the stock was recovering slowly, but that number may have been influenced by discovery phenomenon as existing whales were recruited to the catalog.
 Work by Caswell et al. (1999) suggested that crude survival probability declined from about 0.99 in the early 1980s to about 0.94 in the late 1990s.
 The decline was statistically significant.
 Additional work conducted in 1999 was reviewed by the IWC workshop on status and trends in this population (IWC.
 2001); the workshop concluded based on several analytical approaches that survival had indeed declined in the 1990s.
 Although capture heterogeneity could negatively bias survival estimates, the workshop concluded that this factor could not account for the entire observed decline, which appeared to be particularly marked in adult females.
 Another workshop was convened by NMFS in September 2002, and it reached similar conclusions regarding the decline in the population (Clapham 2002).
-At the time, the early part of the recapture series had not been examined for excessive retrospective recaptures which had the potential to positively bias survival as the catalog was being developed.
+At the time, the early part of the recapture series had not been examined for excessive retrospective recaptures which had the potential to positively bias the earliest estimates of survival as the catalog was being developed.

 An increase in carcass detections in 2004 and 2005 was cause for serious concern (Kraus et al. 2005).
 Of those mortalities, six were adult females, three of which were carrying near-term fetuses.
 Furthermore, four of these females were just starting to bear calves, losing their complete lifetime reproduction potential.
 Calculations based on demographic data through 1999 (Fujiwara and Caswell 2001) indicated that this mortality rate increase would reduce population growth by approximately 10% per year (Kraus et al. 2005).
 Strong evidence for flat or negative growth exists in the time series of minimum number alive during 1998-2000, which coincided with very low calf production in 2004.
-However, the population continued to grow since that apparent interval of decline until the most recent year included in this analysis (Figure 2).
+However, the population continued to grow since that apparent interval of decline until the most recent years included in this analysis (Figure 2).

-Examination of the abundance estimates for the years 1990-2011 (Figure 2) suggested that abundance increased at about 2.8% per annum from posterior median point estimates of 270 individuals in 1990 to 481 in 2011, but that there was a 99.99% chance that abundance declined from 2011 to 2015 when the final estimate was 458 individuals (95% credible intervals 444-471; Pace et al. 2017).
+Examination of the abundance estimates for the years 1990-2011 (Figure 2) suggests that abundance increased at about 2.8% per annum from posterior median point estimates of 270 individuals in 1990 to 481 in 2011, but that there was a 99.99% chance that abundance declined from 2011 to 2016 when the final estimate was 451 individuals.
 As noted above, there seems to have been a considerable change in right whale habitat use patterns in areas where most of the population has been observed in previous years.
 This apparent change in habitat use has the effect that, despite relatively constant effort to find whales, the chance of seeing an individual that is alive has decreased.
-Some caution is advised in interpreting the apparent downward trend in abundance in 2012, but without evidence to the contrary, it is possible that this deflection represents a true population decline.
+However, the methods in Pace et al. (2017) account for changes in capture probability.

 Figure 2.
 (A) Abundance estimates for North Atlantic right whales.
 Estimates are the median values of a posterior distribution from modeled capture histories.
-Also shown are minimum number alive (diamonds) of cataloged individuals known to be alive in any given year, which includes all whales known to be alive prior to that year and seen in that year or subsequently plus all whales newly cataloged that year.
+Also shown are sex-specific abundance estimates.
 Cataloged whales may include some but not all calves produced each year.
 (B) Crude annual growth rates from the abundance values.